Magdallan: Big Bang

-Tamplin's departure
+Ken Tamplin's departure

 After the first album was released, Tamplin left the band.
 Tamplin commented that he felt the need for a fresh start after he learned that Intense Records had planned to shelve the Big Bang album after two years of hard work.
 After Tamplin's departure, the studio project of Magdallan was turned into a full band and thus the name was changed from Magdallan to Magdalen.

-Name changes
+Name change

-The project initially began as a studio endeavor under the moniker Magdallan in 1990, with Ken Tamplin as the vocalist.
-Following Tamplin's exit in 1992, the name was altered to Magdalen, marking the transition from a studio project to a full-fledged band.
-This change signified the new phase of the project, distinguishing between its studio origins and the live band it had evolved into.
-In 1995, a subsequent name change occurred, rebranding the band as Chaos Is The Poetry.
-While the compilation album End of the Age was released in 1999 under the original name spelling, the releases Revolution Mind and The Dirt EP carried the Magdalen name, reflecting the band's ongoing evolution.
+After Ken Tamplin left the band, the name was changed to Magdalen for the second release Revolution Mind and The Dirt EP.
+In 1999 a compilation album, End of the Age was released under the old name spelling.
+The significance of the name change is signification of the difference between the studio project and the band.
+Magdallan is the name of the studio project, and Magdalen is the name of the band that continued after Ken Tamplin's departure.